viega/hatrack/README.md

 Unlike the vector, I've tested the capq pretty thoroughly.

+Note that none of our algorithms use architecture-specific optimizations; the algorithms should be portable to any place a C11 compiler is available, although for some algorithms, the wait-free versions of algorithms will generally require the underlying platform to support a 128-bit compare-and-swap operation, which modern 64-bit architectures do.
+On other architectures, C11 will emulate the 128-bit compare-and-swap, but using fine-grained locking.
+In general, that doesn't appear to be a major issue in terms of how these algorithms perform, though!

 ## Status

 For the most part, these algorithms seem to be a huge improvement over the state of the art for lock-free parallel programming.
 I originally started this because it was impossible to find a good O(1) multi-producer, multi-consumer hash table, despite a bit of promising work that was unfortunately about 15 years old.
 I've since found it easy to improve greatly on the state of the art in almost all areas.